raeldc/kojo-klibrary/README.md

 The "library.php" controller
 ------------------------------

 Now let's go to the Controller.
-Based on the route, KoJo will always run the "library" controller.
+Based on the Request call, KoJo will always run the "library" controller.
 Everything related to the "library" can be found there.
-Nooku has 3 controllers without code!
-But of course Nooku controllers extend a parent Controller that does most of the job magically.

 At this point I should explain that a KoJo controller does what a View+Controller do in Nooku or Joomla.
 In KoJo, the Controller and the View is combined into one controller.
 The View in KoJo is the same as a Template in Nooku or Joomla.